|Electricity||Natural Gas||Dual Fuel||Conservation||Contact Us||Forums||News||Links||Site Map|

 By default, the suppliers are sorted by the number of customers signed on this site.

-Disclaimer: Energyshop provides prices on a best efforts basis and is not responsible for discrepancies.Notes:
+Disclaimer: Energyshop provides prices on best efforts basis and is not responsible for errors.Notes:

 If you have a business: deregulated natural gas for your business.

 If you have been on a contract with a marketer that is coming to an end, make sure that you formally notify the marketer by responding to the renewal notice sent to you, or by sending a letter to the marketer!
 If you don't, you will likely be renewed automatically.
 More

 Regulated Enbridge Natural Gas Prices (Utility Rates)

 *Note: The Gas Supply Charge is what will change when you contract with a gas marketer.
 Gas marketers now have the option to control the charge for Transportation instead of allowing the utility to charge this item.
 Not all marketers have taken over this charge.